Chapter 3: Project Setup

 Running migrations automatically

-Before we call it a day, let's automate running the migrations a bit - we can use the Migrator programmatically, in a similar way like the SchemaGenerator.
-We want to run them during our app bootstrap cycle, before it starts to accept connections, so a good place for that is our bootstrap function, right after we initialize the ORM.
+Before calling it a day, let's automate running the migrations a bit - you can use the Migrator programmatically, in a similar way like the SchemaGenerator.
+You want to run them during your app bootstrap cycle, before it starts to accept connections, so a good place for that is your bootstrap function, right after you initialize the ORM.

 export async function bootstrap(port = 3001, migrate = true) {